dominik-billensteiner/scroll-snap/README.md

 # scroll-snap

-Modern scrolling experiences with polyfill fallback.
+Modern scroll snapping feature with CSS or a JS library.

 # 1. Scroll snapping with CSS